AnarchyTools/anarchytools.github.io/docs/attool.md

 )
 ```

-To use a plugin:
+To use a custom tool:

 1. Place a binary in your path
-2. Set your tool name to be `mybinaryname.plugin`
+2. Set your tool name to be `mybinaryname.attool`
 3. Set keys and values as needed

 The program will be started with `--key1 value1 --key2 value2`.
-Note that build.atpkg is unordered, so the order of keys provided to the plugin is undefined.
+Note that build.atpkg is unordered, so the order of keys provided to the custom tool is undefined.

-# Comparison with shell

-Our [shell tool](shell.html) can be used to run any program, not just ones that understand `--key value` syntax.

-With plugins, you can write a program (or a wrapper for an existing program) that is specifically designed for Anarchy Tools.

 # Variable expansion